iogbole/ebpf-playground/README.md

 # proj-9

 > **Warning**
-> This repo isn't your typical Go project layout.
-Every folder in this repo has a main function because it's only intended to demonstrate the act of the possible.
+>This repo does not follow the typical Go project layout.
+Every folder in this repo has a main function, as it is solely intended to demonstrate various possibilities.

 ## Dev env setup

-There's a [Lima](https://github.com/lima-vm/lima) config file with the packages you need for building the code.
+There's a [Lima](https://github.com/lima-vm/lima) config file with the packages needed for building the code.

 Install lima, then: